U.S. Senate passes bill to boost chip manufacturing, compete with China | Law-Order

 Biden urged the House to quickly pass the bill in a statement after the Senate vote.
 "As Americans are worried about the state of the economy and the cost of living, the CHIPS bill is one answer: it will accelerate the manufacturing of semiconductors in America, lowering prices on everything from cars to dishwashers," he said.

-Critics like Senator Bernie Sanders - the only member of the Senate Democratic caucus to vote against the bill - have called the measure a "blank check" to highly profitable chips companies.
-Biden met virtually on Monday with the chief executives of Lockheed Martin Corp, Medtronic PLC and Cummins Inc along with labor leaders as part of the administration's push for the legislation.
+Critics like Senator Bernie Sanders - the only member of the Senate Democratic caucus to vote against the bill - have called the measure a "blank check" to highly profitable chip manufacturers.
+Lawmakers are working on other provisions that could address other supply chain vulnerabilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)